The Belfast Masonic Lodge History 1775-2020

 It is thanks to him that the United Grand Lodge of England, as it currently stands, inherits the infrastructure of the Moderns, but takes its ritual from the Ancients.

 In 1783 Lord Donegall granted:- That parcel of meadow ground being part of the Castle Meadows situated on the Southside of the town and Castle of Belfast, in trust, to permit a Market House to be erected for the sale of White Linens, to be managed by a Committee, and for no other purpose whatever.
-On Monday, 28th April, 1783, the first stone of the Belfast White Linen Hall on the site of the present-day Belfast City Hall was laid by John Brown, Esq., Worshipful Master of the Orange Lodge of Belfast, No. 257, High Sheriff of the County, and Major of Belfast Battalion of Volunteers, assisted by the wardens and brethren of said Lodge, and accompanied by the members of the other lodges, the Sovereign, Burgesses, and the principal inhabitants of the town, in aid of which building
+On Monday, 28th April 1783, the first stone of the Belfast White Linen Hall on the site of the present-day Belfast City Hall was laid by John Brown, Esq., Worshipful Master of the Orange Lodge of Belfast, No. 257, High Sheriff of the County, and Major of Belfast Battalion of Volunteers, assisted by the wardens and brethren of said Lodge, and accompanied by the members of the other lodges, the Sovereign, Burgesses, and the principal inhabitants of the town, who aided in funding the building.

-At the laying of the first stone of the Belfast White Linen Hall, there were deposited (besides the copper-plate inscription) a quantity of new shillings and halfpence, together with a large glass tube, hermetically sealed at both ends, so as not to admit the smallest particle of air, and in which were enclosed a number of interesting documents, together with a notice to the following effects:-
+At the laying of the first stone of the Belfast White Linen Hall, there were deposited (besides the copper-plate inscription) a sizable quantity of new shillings and halfpence, together with a large glass tube, hermetically sealed at both ends, so as not to admit the smallest particle of air, and in which were enclosed some interesting documents, gether with a notice to the following effects:-

-“These papers were deposited underneath the building by the Right Worshipful Master of the Orange Lodge, No. 257, assisted by the Past Master, Wardens, and brethren of said lodge, all the other Freemason lodges of the town, together with the Sovereign, burgesses, and principal inhabitants, etc.”
+“These papers were deposited underneath the White Linen hall by the Right Worshipful Master of the Orange Lodge, No. 257, assisted by the Past Master, Wardens, and brethren of the said lodge, all the other Freemason lodges of the town, together with the Sovereign, burgesses, and principal inhabitants, etc.”

 When the White Linen Hall, in Donegall Square, was being demolished to make way for the City Hall, a hermetically sealed glass tube containing papers, was found in a cavity of the foundation stone.
 Over the cavity was a copper plate bearing an inscription to the effect that the first stone of the White Linen Hall was laid on the 28th of April, A.D., 1783, in the year of Masonry 5783, by John Brown, Esq., Worshipful Master of the Orange Lodge of Belfast No. 257, High Sheriff of the County of Antrim, and Major of the Belfast Battalion of Volunteers, assisted by the wardens and brethren of the Lodge, and accompanied by members of other lodges, and the sovereign burgesses and principal inhabitants of the town.